Kaffir (racial term): Post-apartheid South Africa

 In 2000, the parliament of South Africa enacted the Promotion of Prevention of Unfair Discrimination Act.
 The Act's primary objectives include the prevention of hate speech terms, such as kaffir:

-Notwithstanding the end of Apartheid and the above-mentioned Act, usage of the word in South Africa continues today.

-In February 2008, there was huge media and public outcry in South Africa after Irvin Khoza, then chairperson of the 2010 FIFA World Cup organizing committee, used the term during a press briefing in reference to a journalist.
+In February 2008, there was controversy in South Africa after Irvin Khoza, then chairperson of the 2010 FIFA World Cup organizing committee, used the term during a press briefing in reference to a journalist.

 A statement made during the 5 March 2008 sitting of the South African Parliament shows how the usage of the word is seen today:

 The phrase the K-word is now often used to avoid using the word itself, similar to the N-word, used to represent nigger.

 In 2012, a woman was jailed overnight and fined after pleading guilty to crimen injuria for using the word as a racial slur at a gym.

 In July 2014, the Supreme Court of Appeal upheld a 2012 conviction for offences of crimen injuria and assault relating to an argument about parking in which a man used the word.
 The judgement states:

 In March 2018, Vicki Momberg became the first woman to be convicted of racist language for using the term over 40 times at two South African police officers.

+In July 2024 the International Botanical Congress voted to change more than 300 scientific names of plants, algae, and fungi with kaffir-related names like caffer, caffra and caffrum, in favour of afer, afra and afrum respectively, For example, Erythrina caffra was changed to Erythrina afra.